rossgk2/techblogs/Computer networks.md

 ## Network - data plane

-The "data plane" aspect of the network layer concerns the labeling of packets with metadata that specifies their source and destination and the correct interpretation of this metadata by network-level switches.
+When the "data plane" aspect of the network layer is mentioned, usually the speaker is referring to conventions, like "IP addresses", that are involved in the implementation of packet *forwarding*.

 - (Router).
 A *router* is a network-layer switch.
 - (Host and router interfaces).
 Hosts can have multiple *interfaces*; for example, a host might have a wired interface (e.g. Ethernet) and a wireless interface (WiFi).
 Routers have multiple interfaces; each one is associated with a host interface.